 In each of the above examples, they exhibit an intent.

-Google Hummingbird, with its ability to understand search queries better, and RankBrain, its machine learning algorithm to sort the search results, allow the search engine to interpret queries better, discern that intent and deliver results that matches their intent for that query.
+Google Hummingbird, with its ability to understand search queries better, and RankBrain, its machine learning algorithm to sort the search results, allow the search engine to interpret queries better, discern that intent, and deliver results that match their intent for that query.

-What’s more, the search engine updates the SERPs based on the changes in user intent, and does so in real-time.
+What’s more, Google updates SERPs based on changes in user intent in real time.

 1. Informational Intent